 I cannot tell you how many people have approached me at a book promotion program saying, “I only came to check you out, to see if you were the real thing.”
 (Another corroboration of “know, like, and trust.”)
 In one short four-library tour, I generated almost $25,000 dollars of book production services from people who had already written their book and were looking to turn it into an attractive self-published book.

 I have a website that attracts national and international attention, but I have found that local can be well-paid.
 It is locally, after all, where most of us can develop a solid reputation.
 One year, I tabulated that 40% of my income came from my home state of Maine.
 One way to see this is that 60% came rather passively through an internet search.
 Wonderful indeed!
 The fact is, though, that the 40% who found me locally did so largely via my programs.
 They were not looking for me on the internet.
-They found me in newsletters, posters, calendar of events.
-40% is not an insignificant proportion of an income.
+They found me in press releases, newsletters, posters, calendar of events.
+40% is not an insignificant portion of an income.

 While I wrote about programs I delivered far from home, I believe the local market is probably best for those of us who are not famous.
 Invest your energy in programs that you can drive to easily.